Treaty of Waitangi

 Tips: Some websites have .au, .nz, .uk or other codes in their url.
 This can tell you which country this website comes from eg .au is from Australia or .nz is from New Zealand.
 You can check the ‘About Us’ link on the website for more information.

-He Tohu meaning ‘the signs’ is a permanent exhibition at the National Library of New Zealand in Wellington, of three iconic documents, one of which is the Treaty of Waitangi.
+He Tohu (‘the signs’) is an exhibition at the National Library of New Zealand in Wellington.
+It is about three documents that shaped Aotearoa.
+One of them is the Treaty of Waitangi.

 Explore the information and videos about 1840 Te Tiriti o Waitangi - Treaty of Waitangi from this link from the exhibition.